-Legal and Enforcement Department The main objective of the Legal and Enforcement Department is to regulate and promote the growth and development of an efficient, fair and transparent securities market in which investors and the integrity of the market are protected through the proactive implementation of the Securities Laws.
-Policy Research and Information Technology Department The Policy Research and Information Technology Department is responsible for advising the SEC on all policy issues associated with the SEC's regulatory and market development activities.
-The Department is also responsible for implementing investor education programmes and training strategies.
-The Information Technology section of the Department is designed to support the SEC and its staff in all aspects of information technology including training and technical support.
-It maintains IT networks and information processing systems, while also integrating new technology into the SEC's procedures and protocols.
+Policy Research and Information Technology Department (Continued) SEC and its staff in all aspects of information technology including training and technical support.It maintains IT networks and information processing systems, while also integrating new technology into the SEC's procedures and protocols.
 Risk Management Department The Risk Management Department is responsible for identifying, analysing, and monitoring the operational, compliance and reputational risks of the SEC and its licensees.
 This includes creating and implementing effective risk management processes as well as monitoring potential physical and operational risk.
 The Department also serves as the Anti-Money Laundering/Combating the Financing of Terrorism and the Proliferation of Weapons of Mass Destruction (AML/CFT/CPF) Unit of the SEC that ensures that market operators comply with the Anti-Money Laundering and Anti-Terrorism Laws and their regulations.
-In addition, the Department is responsible for investigating fraud and infractions against the Securities Industry Law, Rules and Regulations, and is also in charge of handling all complaints lodged with the SEC from its licensees.
+In addition, the Department is responsible for investigating fraud and infractions against the Securities Industry Law, Rules, and Regulations, and is also in charge of handling all complaints lodged with the SEC from its licensees.